cathei/Svelto.ECS.Schema/README.md

 That is why I chose to take friendly terms from RDBMS and define Schema of ECS.

 ### Features
-* RDBMS-like Schema Definition with Extendible, Nestable Layout
+* RDBMS-like Schema Definition with Extendible, Nestable Layout.
-* Indexing Entities and Automatic Tracking over Tables
+* [Indexing Entities](#index-usage) and Automatic Tracking over Tables.
-* Finite State Machine supporting Transitions, Conditions and Callbacks
+* [Finite State Machine](#state-machine-usage) with Transitions, Conditions and Callbacks.
+* Ensures Zero-allocation for Frequently Called Critical Pathes.

 ## Basic Usage
 ### Install